2023 Most Popular Public Health Master's Degree Schools in New York

 About 62% of the students majoring in public health at the school are women while 38% are male.

-Monroe College did quite well in this year’s ranking of the most popular places for public health students to get a master’s degree.
-It came in at #6 on the list.
-Located in the large city of Bronx, Monroe College is a private for-profit school with a medium-sized student population.
+Monroe College landed the #6 spot in the 2023 rankings for the most popular master’s degree public health programs.
+Located in the city of Bronx, Monroe College is a private for-profit college with a moderately-sized student population.

 Women make up 81% of the public health majors at the school.

-Hofstra University did quite well in this year’s ranking of the most popular places for public health students to get a master’s degree.
-It came in at #7 on the list.
+Hofstra University landed the #7 spot in the 2023 rankings for the most popular master’s degree public health programs.
 Hofstra is a large private not-for-profit school located in the large suburb of Hempstead.

 Women make up 63% of the public health majors at the school.

-Stony Brook University came in at #8 in this year’s edition of the Most Popular Public Health Master’s Degree Schools in New York ranking.
-Located in the suburb of Stony Brook, SUNY Stony Brook is a public school with a very large student population.
+With a ranking of #8, Stony Brook University did quite well on this year’s most popular schools for public health students working on their master’s degree.
+Located in the large suburb of Stony Brook, SUNY Stony Brook is a public school with a fairly large student population.

 Women make up 69% of the public health majors at the school.